 On the Junior (Lochend Wood) course nobody managed to collect everything within the time – although Connor McLaughlin came very close.

 If you enjoyed a taste of Score orienteering then make sure you go to the Scottish Score Championships which are being held by Roxburgh Reivers at Elibank near Walkerburn on 27th November.
 Some of the categories will be hotly contested but others will have few runners – so you may stand a good chance of becoming a Scottish champion.

 That is the day after our next event which will be at Saltoun Wood on Saturday 26th November.
 For that one we will be back to the usual range of linear courses – White / Yellow / Orange / Green(ish).
 We hope to see you there.

 What is a Score event?

-- You receive a map with the controls marked but no set route shown between them.
-You have to visit as many of the controls as possible in the time allowed
+- You receive a map with the controls marked but with no set route shown between them.
+You must visit as many of the controls as possible in the time allowed

-- You are free to visit them in any order you wish and you don’t have to visit them all
+- You can visit them in any order you wish and you don’t have to visit them all

 - Different controls have different points value so there is a tactical element in using your time to gain points efficiently